gregmcgregor/python-promises/README.md

 ## Why ?

- Promise package for Python 2.7+.
+ For Python 2.7+.
 Node has such a wonderful way to handle server side.
 With all of the debates on what to do with Python around GIL, I decided to support both GIL via threads and also multicore in the same API structure.
+We are doing data science work and need multi-core there and threads for I/O

  Threads version (default) uses GIL and therefore all your data is thread safe.
 It just runs.